droosma/blog/content/post/making-sense-or-unstructured-data/index.md

 Hey there!
 If you've been following my blog, you know how fascinated I am with Generative AI and its growing applications.
 Recently, I stumbled upon a tricky problem: parsing unstructured data automatically.
 Despite my best efforts to get cleaner data from the source, I had to find another solution.
 That’s when Generative AI came to mind.

 In this post, I’ll take you through my journey of creating a proof of concept to tackle this challenge.
-I've dabbled with various Generative AI frameworks in my spare time.
+I'll run though my choice of Semantic Kernel, I've dabbled with various Generative AI frameworks in my spare time.
 Although the OpenAI SDK impressed me, I wanted something more robust for production.
-Enter Microsoft Semantic Kernel—a tool that seems a lot more ready for the big leagues.
-So, I decided to give it a shot for this project.
+I'll show you the steps I took and my thought process behind them.
+And I'll touch on some advanced features like using multiple models and creating and calling functions.

 Here are the goals I set for my proof of concept: